Canoeists begin another attempt to replicate ancient sea migration between Taiwan and Japan | The Japan Times

 Yosuke Kaifu, leader of the Japanese team, said Japanese archaeologists have found that early humans migrated to Japan via three routes.

-One is from the Korean Peninsula across the Tsushima Strait about 38,000 years ago, another is from Eurasia across the Tsugaru Strait that separates Japan’s main islands of Honshu and Hokkaido, and yet another assumes the course of the Black Current, which begins off the Philippines and flows northeastward past Japan, about 30,000 years ago.
+One is from the Korean Peninsula across the Tsushima Strait about 38,000 years ago, another is from Eurasia across the Tsugaru Strait that separates the islands of Honshu and Hokkaido, and the third follows the course of the Black Current, which begins off the Philippines and flows northeastward past Japan, about 30,000 years ago.

 Before Kaifu persuaded the two museums to fund the project, he initiated a similar project in 2016 when two primitive canoes made from local straw departed from Yonaguni Island bound for Taiwan.